 \section{Abstract}

-While Vision-Language-Action models (VLAs) are rapidly advancing towards generalist robot policies, it remains difficult to quantitatively understand their limits and failure modes.
-To address this, we introduce a comprehensive benchmark called \textbf{VLA-Arena}.
-We propose a novel structured task design framework to quantify difficulty across three orthogonal axes: \textbf{(1) Task Structure}, \textbf{(2) Language Command}, and \textbf{(3) Visual Observation}.
+While Vision-Language-Action models (VLAs) are rapidly advancing toward generalist robot policies, quantitatively characterizing their capability boundaries and failure modes remains challenging.
+To address this, we introduce \textbf{VLA-Arena}, a comprehensive benchmark.
+It features a novel structured task design framework to quantify difficulty across three orthogonal axes: \textbf{(1) Task Structure}, \textbf{(2) Language Command}, and \textbf{(3) Visual Observation}.
 This allows us to systematically design tasks with fine-grained difficulty levels, enabling a precise measurement of model capability frontiers.
-For Task Structure, VLA-Arena's 170 tasks are grouped into four dimensions: \textbf{Safety}, \textbf{Distractor}, \textbf{Extrapolation}, and \textbf{Long Horizon}.
-Each task is designed with three difficulty levels (L0-L2), with fine-tuning performed exclusively on L0 to assess general capability.
-Orthogonal to this, language (W0-W4) and visual (V0-V4) perturbations can be applied to any task to enable a decoupled analysis of robustness.
-Our extensive evaluation of state-of-the-art VLAs reveals several critical limitations, including a strong tendency toward memorization over generalization, asymmetric robustness, a lack of consideration for safety constraints, and an inability to compose learned skills for long-horizon tasks.
-To foster research addressing these challenges and ensure reproducibility, we provide the complete VLA-Arena framework, including an end-to-end toolchain from task definition to automated evaluation and the VLA-Arena-S/M/L datasets for fine-tuning.
-Our benchmark, data, models, and leaderboard are available at \url{https://vla-arena.github.io}.
+For task structure, VLA-Arena comprises 11 task suites organized into four dimensions: \textbf{Safety}, \textbf{Distractor}, \textbf{Extrapolation}, and \textbf{Long Horizon}, totaling 170 tasks.
+Each suite spans three difficulty levels (L0-L2), with fine-tuning restricted to L0 to rigorously assess generalization.
+Orthogonal to this, language (W0-W4) and visual (V0-V4) perturbations can be applied to any task as diagnostic probes to distinguish robust grounding from superficial pattern matching.
+Our extensive evaluation of state-of-the-art VLAs reveals critical limitations: memorization over generalization, superficial visual perception, and a neglect of safety constraints.
+Additionally, model rank reversals across L0-L2 validate that each level provides non-redundant insights.
+To foster research addressing these model limitations and ensure reproducibility, we provide the complete VLA-Arena framework, including an end-to-end toolchain from task definition to automated evaluation and the VLA-Arena-S/M/L datasets for fine-tuning.
+Our benchmark, datasets, models, and leaderboard are publicly available at \url{https://vla-arena.github.io}.